-The Middle East contains more than half of the world's oil reserves and is the world's chief oil-exporting region.4 As the world's biggest oil consumer,5 the U.S., even though it actually imports relatively little of its oil from the Middle East, has a vested interest in maintaining the free flow of oil and gas from the region.
+The Middle East contains more than half of the world's oil reserves and is the world's chief oil-exporting region.
+As the world's largest producer and consumer of oil,6 the U.S., even though it actually imports relatively little of its oil from the Middle East, has a vested interest in maintaining the free flow of oil and gas from the region.
 Oil is a fungible commodity, and the U.S. economy remains vulnerable to sudden spikes in world oil prices.
+During the COVID-19 crisis, oil prices plunged to below zero in April 2020 after stay-at-home orders caused a severe imbalance between supply and demand.
+This unprecedented drop in demand sparked an oil price war between Saudi Arabia and Russia.
+U.S. oil producers were forced to cut back production, and "[i]f prices don't regain stability, analysts' biggest fear is that the U.S. energy sector won't be able to bounce back."7 In the Middle East, the plummet in oil prices will cause significant shocks.
+Exporters that are heavily dependent on oil revenues will experience a decline in gross domestic product (GDP), and importers will suffer from reduced foreign investment, remittances, tourism, and grants from exporters.8

 Because many U.S. allies depend on Middle East oil and gas, there is also a second-order effect for the U.S. if supply from the Middle East is reduced or compromised.
-For example, Japan is both the world's third-largest economy and second-largest importer of liquefied natural gas (LNG).6 The U.S. itself might not be dependent on Middle East oil or LNG, but the economic consequences arising from a major disruption of supplies would ripple across the globe.
+For example, Japan is both the world's third-largest economy and second-largest importer of liquefied natural gas (LNG).
+The U.S. itself might not be dependent on Middle East oil or LNG, but the economic consequences arising from a major disruption of supplies would ripple across the globe.

 Financial and logistics hubs are also growing along some of the world's busiest transcontinental trade routes.
-One of the region's economic bright spots in terms of trade and commerce is found in the Persian Gulf.
+One of the region's economic bright spots in terms of trade and commerce is in the Persian Gulf.
 The emirates of Dubai and Abu Dhabi in the United Arab Emirates (UAE), along with Qatar, are competing to become the region's top financial center.